stephane/libmodbus/CONTRIBUTING.md

   https://groups.google.com/forum/#!forum/libmodbus or send an email to libmodbus@googlegroups.com

-- *Use a clear and decriptive title* for the issue to identify
+- *Use a clear and descriptive title* for the issue to identify

 - *Which version of libmodbus are you using?* you can obtain this information from your package manager or by running `pkg-config --modversion libmodbus`.